kathlenetajonera/portfolio/README.md

 # Hi, I'm Kathlene Tajonera.

-I'm a Front-End Developer with experience building various projects, from static websites, custom WordPress sites, React JS web apps, up to React Native mobile apps.
+I'm a Front-End Developer with experience building various types of projects, from custom websites and web applications, to mobile applications.

 ## Featured Projects